MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 own value-list.
 Other automatically mandatory keys SHOULD NOT appear in the list either.
 (Including them wastes space and otherwise has no effect.)

-# Using SVCB with HTTPS and HTTP {#https}
+# Service Bindings for "https" {#https}

 Use of any protocol with SVCB requires a protocol-specific mapping specification.
-This section specifies the mapping for HTTPS and HTTP {{!I-D.draft-ietf-httpbis-semantics}}.
+This section specifies the mapping for the "http" and "https" URI schemes {{!I-D.draft-ietf-httpbis-semantics}}.

-To enable special handling for the HTTPS and HTTP use-cases, the HTTPS RR type is defined as a SVCB-compatible RR type, specific to the https and http schemes.
+To enable special handling for HTTP use-cases, the HTTPS RR type is defined as a SVCB-compatible RR type, specific to the "https" and "http" schemes.
 Clients MUST NOT perform SVCB queries or accept SVCB responses for "https" or "http" schemes.